-A representative of KPMG LLP will not be present at the annual meeting, and thus, will not have an opportunity to make a statement or respond to questions.
+It is anticipated that a representative of KPMG LLP will be present at the annual meeting, and will have an opportunity to make a statement or respond to questions.

-The Board of Directors recommends that you vote for approval of the selection of KPMG LLP.
+The Board of Directors recommends that you vote for ratifying the appointment of KPMG LLP as the independent auditors of Seaboard for the year ending December 31, 2017.